saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ## Inventory Migration Guide

+The following sections must be followed sequentially.

 ### Single-instance overrides

 When a role only has a single instance, either variable name pattern will achieve the same outcome.
-However, to align with the new convention, it is recommended to transition to the `_role_` infix.
+However, to align with the new convention, it is recommended to switch to the `_role_` infix.

-!!! example
+???+example

     ```yaml
     plex_dns_proxy: false